viktor-platform/sample-dynamo/README.md

 :::

 During the tutorial, we added some links to additional information; but don't let them distract you too much.
 Stay focused on completing the tutorial.
-After this, you will know everything you need to create an app which includes Dynamo integration.
+After this, you will know everything you need to create an app which includes integrating with Dynamo.

 ## Step 1: Set up a VIKTOR app with Dynamo integration